nazariyg/Solr-5-for-django-haystack/README.md

 sudo bash ./install_solr_service.sh solr-<version>.tgz
 ```

-* Installing Solr as a service lets it start automatically on every system boot.
+* Installing Solr as a service lets it start automatically on every system boot; if required, you can restart the server with `sudo service solr restart`.

 ### 2. Create a schema-based Solr core